The insertion encoding of restricted growth functions: Introduction

-There are four types of horizontal juxtapositions of particular interest which come from horizontally juxtaposing increasing or decreasing sequences.
+There are four classes of Cayley permutations of particular interest which are the horizontal juxtapositions of increasing or decreasing sequences.
 These types will be denoted $\mathcal{H}_{A,B}$ where $A, B \in \{I, D \}$ and where $A$ denotes the type of sequence of the smallest values and $B$ denotes the type of sequence of the largest values.

-We also define a \emph{vertical juxtaposition} of a Cayley permutation $\sigma$ with maximum value $n$ and a Cayley permutation $\tau$ with maximum value $m$ to be a Cayley permutation $\pi$ with maximum value $n+m$ where the smallest $n$ values of $\pi$ standardise to $\sigma$ and the largest $m$ values of $\pi$ standardise to $\tau$.
+We also define a Cayley permutation $\pi$ with maximum value $n+m$ to be a \emph{vertical juxtaposition} of a Cayley permutation $\sigma$ with maximum value $n$ and a Cayley permutation $\tau$ with maximum value $m$ if the smallest $n$ values of $\pi$ standardise to $\sigma$ and the largest $m$ values of $\pi$ standardise to $\tau$.
 For example, the Cayley permutation $51521443$ is a vertical juxtaposition of the Cayley permutations $1213$ and $2211$ as $5544$ standardises to $221$.
 This is shown in Figure~\ref{fig: vert jux} with a dashed line between the largest and smallest values.

-There are nine types of vertical juxtapositions of particular interest which come from vertically juxtaposing increasing, decreasing or constant sequences, denoted $I$, $D$ and $C$ respectively.
+There are nine classes of Cayley permutations of particular interest which are the vertical juxtapositions of increasing, decreasing or constant sequences, denoted $I$, $D$ and $C$ respectively.
 These types will be denoted $\mathcal{V}_{A,B}$ where $A, B \in \{I, D, C \}$, $A$ denotes the type of sequence of the smallest values and $B$ denotes the type of sequence of the largest values.